Classical Geometric Fluctuation Relations: Introduction

 Among the successes of the stochastic thermodynamic theory are the Fluctuation theorems (FT) \cite{Evans1993, Gallavoti1995, jarzynski1997, Crooks1999}.
 For instance, by recasting the second law of thermodynamics with statistical formulation, one connects the average work made out of equilibrium to the variation of equilibrium free energy.
 This theorem is known as the Jarzynski integral FT \cite{jarzynski1997}.
-A stricter, alternative formulation to an FT is the detailed FT, where for a trajectory in which involution is valid, the probability distribution of the reverse trajectory is proportional to the direct trajectory probability distribution up to an entropic cost, of the total entropy produced in the direct trajectory~\footnote{By direct and reverse we mean the trajectory that follows the thermodynamic arrow of time.}.
+A stricter, alternative formulation to an FT is the detailed FT \cite{Crooks1999}, where for a trajectory in which involution is valid, the probability distribution of the reverse trajectory is proportional to the direct trajectory probability distribution up to an entropic cost, of the total entropy produced in the direct trajectory~\footnote{By direct and reverse we mean the trajectory that follows the thermodynamic arrow of time.}.

-Thermodyamics can be studied within geometry as well \cite{Weinhold1975, Ruppeiner1979, Salamon1983, Ruppeiner1995, Brody1995, crooks2007} using the definition of distance in probability space.
+Non-equilibrium thermodynamics can be studied within a geometric approach as well \cite{Weinhold1975, Ruppeiner1979, Salamon1983, Ruppeiner1995, Brody1995, crooks2007} using the definition of distance in probability space.
 In such framework, quantities such as the Fisher information (FI) \cite{crooks2007} become a metric on probability space.
-Therefore, for FI is defined as
+Considering two unknown parameters, $\theta_{i}$ and $\theta_{j}$, given that the probability distribution $P(x|\theta_{i,j})$ is a conditional probability of these parameters, the FI is defined as

+The FI is a metrological quantity that determines the minimum variance of the parameters $\theta$.
+At the same time, it represents a metric in probability space that is contractive under stochastic maps.
+A line element of displacement in the probability space follows